 I woke up early this morning.
 I didn't sleep much last night.
 The Lord continues to bring people to me that need prayer and encouragement.

 I was going through my pictures recently.
 So many, many memories.
 From when I was growing up, to when I was raising my children.
-I came across certificates of achievements for work, college, school of ministry, and even from when I was in high school.
+I came across certificates of achievements for work, college, school of ministry, even when I was in high school and achieved placement in the Arkansas State Orchestra for clarinet and fourth chair in the Arkansas State Choir, after which I was offered a vocal scholarship to Arkansas Tech University in Russellville, Arkansas.
+I was even offered a scholarship for band at Ouachita Baptist University in Arkadelphia, Arkansas.
 It seemed every where I turned, doors were flying open for me with opportunities to go further than I could have imagined.
-Wow.
-Sometimes I just shake my head in wonderment as to how life can change so suddenly…how everything can change in just a blink.

 I remember when my daughter was in middle school and she wanted to be in band.
 She wanted to play the flute, and nothing else was acceptable to her.
 The band director, on the other hand, encouraged her to play the clarinet.
 They needed more clarinet players, not flute players.
 My daughter seemed to struggle with mouth placement and the band director once again encouraged her to consider clarinet.
 I told her to never give up but stay focused and keep trying.
 She persevered and indeed, she developed the proper flute embouchure and was allowed to play the flute.
 Hence forth, any time she struggled to achieve something difficult, I reminded her how she overcame before because she pushed through and persevered.